haroldo-ok/cardinal-spline-js/README.md

 ﻿Cardinal spline / Catmull-Rom
 =============================

+**Attention: This is a version of Cardinal spline customized to add an editor; nothing more was added.**

 A Cardinal spline (Cubic Hermite spline interpolation, Catmull-Rom with a tension option) implementation for JavaScript/HTML5 which creates an interpolated smooth curve through each point pair in the given array.
 There is no need to specify control points.